 Many times a fraudster will create a free email address that looks similar to a company’s name or official email address.
 These can be confusing but look at the home location.
-If you don’t recognize the sender and account seems too coincidental, you can always check the address against the home location it is pretending to be associated with.
+If you don’t recognize the sender and the account seems too coincidental, you can always check the address against the home location it is pretending to be associated with.

 2. Generic Customer Greeting.

 A phishing scheme sends out thousands of emails at a time, and the greeting or salutation line will be generic.
 Be wary of emails that begin with “Dear Valued Member” or “Dear Customer.”

 Communication from a legitimate account holder will often have the last few digits of your account number to validate the connection.
 When in doubt, always make a phone call and verify if a company has been trying to get in touch with you.

 3. Urgent Action Request or Required.

 Many times a fraudster will try to urge you into action by sensationalizing their material with a deadline or an urgent call to action in phishing scams.
 These prompts are designed to elicit knee-jerk or emotionally-driven responses that don’t logically think through the response or legitimacy of the claims.
 You will see this a lot with debt management or vehicle warranty fraudsters.